techstationspace/javascript-exercises/palindromes/README.md

 Write a function that determines whether or not a given string is a palindrome.

+Run the tests by entering `npm run jest -- palindromes/palindromes.spec.js` in the terminal and watch it fail.

 A palindrome is a string that is spelled the same both forwards and backwards, usually without considering punctuation or word breaks:

 ### some palindromes: